 Read next: Fitbit explains how it designed the Versa

 This will also be coming to the Ionic once the Versa releases, too, and represents the first push from a major company into tracking that the company claims goes beyond menstruation health and reproduction cycles.
 Fitbit Coach is present on both devices, though unfortunately this still only offers the same three original exercises which came initially through the Ionic.

-Updates to Fitbit OS also means users will have also have more data on the wrist than ever before, with a new dashboard debuting on the Versa and rolling out to the Ionic.
+Updates to Fitbit OS also means users will have also have more data on the wrist than ever before, there's a new dashboard on both that brings the app's big feature to your wrist.
 You're still going to want to dip into the companion smartphone app in order to get the fullest look at your data, but things like step count history and heart rate trends will now all be available to view on the wrist.